 The lessons learned from the corner of the Oval are lessons she’ll hang on to for life.
 "A big one I took away from President Obama is don’t let perfect be the enemy of the good.
 Seeing how he had to operate and often choose between a bad decision and a worse decision I realized that sometimes – especially with progress on a bigger scale – it’s always a matter of, okay –it’s an inch forward.
 We’re getting there.
 And so now that I write full time, I keep that in mind all the time.
 It’s an inch forward, that sentence isn’t…. terrible."

 Beck's parents began coming to Maine before they were married, and as a kid, she grew up coming here and camping every summer.
-She now lives full-time in South Portland and is working on her second book “Rock The Boat” (which is fiction) due out in June.
+She now lives full-time in South Portland.
+Her debut novel “Rock The Boat” is due out in June.
 "From The Corner Of The Oval" by Beck Dorey-Stein is available on Amazon as well as in local bookstores.
 To pre-order 'Rock The Boat", click here.